 Another way to avoid the risky plunge into heavy VR investments is to consider the different stages of VR launch, as linked to the audience.
 Consider the general scheme below.

 The strictly professional audience (say, doctors at a particular well-known clinic) is likely to be interested in highly specific content, made under meticulous supervision by consultants and liaisons alike.
 At the same time, on the other end of the spectrum, there is the broadest audience possible, namely patients, caregivers, patients’ relatives, etc. This audience will like their VR experience to be more gamified – a fact proven by the recently popular empathy apps.
 In between, there is your HCP audience, also wanting a change from the conventional eDetailing practices and (possibly) interested in becoming specialists in the perspective, as is common among general practice doctors in some countries.
 A pharma company could consider starting with the narrow circles to “test the waters”, and then move on to scalable versions of the same experience for eDetailing-related practices before launching into the general public.
 Alternatively, there could be a good start with VR apps for patient audience, where less of scientific precision is required, and then a move forward to tailored VR experiences for specialists.
 The course essentially depends upon the nature of products and conditions represented.

 Are you interested in ways to start working with VR projects?
 If you want your future project to be more than a campaign for its own sake, you will definitely need to analyze your audience and target appropriately.
-At the same time, don’t be afraid to experiment!
-For more information on the topic, you can subscribe to our news, and if you’re interested in specific advice, don’t hesitate to contact our experts.
-Attain excellence early on by being reasonably innovative!
+Learn more how to integrate VR/AI into your multichannel pharma marketing strategy along with eDetailing, emails, websites, mobile applications, etc easily!
+Contact our experts to attain excellence early on by being reasonably innovative!